 - Joint Singles Scheme

-At least one applicant must be a Singapore citizen, while one of you has to be of at least 21 years of age.
-If you’re applying under the Joint Singles Scheme, you would have to be at least 35 years old.
+At least one applicant must be a Singapore citizen, while one of you must be at least 21 years of age.
+If you’re applying under the Joint Singles Scheme, you must be at least 35 years old.